abdeladim-s/tensorboard_plugin_customizable_plots/README.md

 # Customizable Plots - Tensorboard Plugin

-This plugin is a Tensorboard dashboard to visualize, customize and export ready-to-use scalar plots.
+This plugin is a simple Tensorboard dashboard to visualize, customize and export ready-to-use scalar plots.

 _Based on [plotly.js](https://github.com/plotly/plotly.js/),